CSUChico-CSCI340/CSCI340-Course-Materials/README.md

 ###Prerequisites:
-Grade of C- or better in CSCI 311.
+Grade of C or better in CSCI 311 and EECE320.

 ###Description